-- 8.9 Following the receipt of the local authority's stage one decision notification, a parent can within 20 working days submit a request to escalate the matter to Stage 2. - 8.10 A parent should complete a Transport Appeal Form and send this to the Appeals Clerk - 8.11 Within 40 days of receipt an appeal will be scheduled with the Education (Transport) Appeals Sub-Committee who will consider both written and verbal representation from both parents and officers involved in the case. - 8.12 The parent will be notified of the outcome by telephone following the outcome of the appeal panel and will receive formal notification of the outcome within 5 working days.
+- 8.9 Following the receipt of the local authority's stage one decision notification, a parent can within 20 working days submit a request to escalate the matter to Stage 2. - 8.10 A parent should complete a transport appeal form online.
+A link will be provided by email. - 8.11 Within 40 days of receipt an appeal will be scheduled with the Education (Transport) Appeals Sub-Committee who will consider both written and verbal representation from both parents and officers involved in the case. - 8.12 The parent will be notified of the outcome by telephone following the outcome of the appeal panel and will receive formal notification of the outcome within 5 working days.
 The notification will include - 8.12.1 The nature of the decision reached; - 8.12.2 How the review was conducted (including any standards followed e.g., Road Safety GB) - 8.12.3 Information regarding other parties consulted - 8.12.4 What factors were considered - 8.12.5 If refused, information about how the parent can refer to the case to the Local Government Ombudsman - 8.13 Where an appeal is upheld, this does not guarantee funding throughout the school life of the child, and the circumstances under which the appeal was upheld would be kept under review.